2018ik/2018ik.github.io/_wiki/cycle_of_life.markdown

 Then, we apply the blood of Jesus which cleanses us from every sin (1 John 1:7).
 Actual and genuine cleansing occurs when one is in the fellowship of life and in the light.
 Lastly, the anointing in 1 John 2:20 and 27 follows the blood.
 This is according to the order in 1 John, as well as the ointment following the blood in the Old Testament (Lev.
 14:14-18).

 As a cycle, these four aspects repeat, giving us a deeper fellowship, a deeper light, a deeper experience of the blood, and a deeper annointing with each repetition.
-This issues in the building up of the Church, the Body of Christ (Eph.
-4:16), which consummates in the New Jerusalem.
+In another sense, the blood can more generally be described as the the cross.
+The more light we receive, the more we put to death our self through the cross of Christ which likewise issues in a deeper anointing.